hariake/MobileAppExample/README.md

-Certainly!
-Here it is as one big code block:

-markdown
-Copy code
 # MobileAppExample

 **MobileAppExample** is a shopping platform built using **React**, **JavaScript**, **Appwrite**, and **Expo Go**.
 Users can create accounts, browse products, and make their own listings.